Motyak/monlang-parser/monlang-LV2/README.txt

-322 Malformed ForeachStatement, contains a non-Word as part of iterable 323 Malformed ForeachStatement, contains a Malformed Expression as iterable 324 Malformed ForeachStatement, contains a non-Word as block 325 Malformed ForeachStatement, contains a Malformed BlockExpression as block
+322 Malformed ForeachStatement, contains a non-Word as part of iterable 323 Malformed ForeachStatement, contains a Malformed Expression as iterable 324 Malformed ForeachStatement, contains a non-Word as block 326 Malformed ForeachStatement, contains a non-BlockExpression as block 325 Malformed ForeachStatement, contains a Malformed BlockExpression as block 327 Malformed ForeachStatement, contains a oneline BlockExpression as block

 331 Malformed WhileStatement, contains less than 2 words (no condition) 332 Malformed WhileStatement, contains a non-SquareBracketsTerm as condition